Last updated : March 24, 2025

 The company’s chosen MRO receives the form and examines it for flaws.
 If there aren’t any flaws, the MRO signs the CCF off as complete.

 The MRO contacts the driver if the test result is positive or inconclusive.
-It’s their job to determine if there is a valid reason for this result.
+After speaking with the driver, it’s their job to determine if there is a valid reason for an inconclusive result.
 A positive drug test result warrants immediate suspension of the driver.
 The MRO reports the results to the company’s Designated Employer Representative (DER).

 What causes a CCF rejection?